Today's Articles

 The Black Hebrew Israelites, a story

 *The Black Hebrew Israelites are affirmed on this date in 1886.
-Also called Hebrew Israelites, Black Hebrews, Black Israelites, and African Hebrew Israelites are groups of African Americans who believe they are the descendants of the ancient Israelites.
+Also called Hebrew Israelites, Black Hebrews, Black Israelites, and African Hebrew Israelites, these groups of African Americans believe they are the descendants of the ancient Israelites.
 Black Hebrew Israelites are not associated with the mainstream Jewish community, and they do not meet the standards used […]

 learn more